-As vice chancellor for development and alumni relations and president of the Medical and Health Sciences Foundation, Kris Davitt directs institutional advancement for the University of Pittsburgh and raises funds for all six of Pitt’s Schools of the Health Sciences and UPMC.
-In this role, she oversees a staff of 270 and also leads efforts to connect with Pitt’s nearly 325,000 alumni across the world.
+As senior vice chancellor for philanthropic and alumni engagement, Kris Davitt directs fundraising and cultivates relationships with alumni, parents, friends and other constituents on behalf of the University of Pittsburgh and its clinical partner UPMC.
+In this role, she oversees a staff of more than 270 and leads efforts to connect with Pitt’s more than 350,000 alumni worldwide.

 Before working in higher education, Davitt held positions at several human service nonprofits in Philadelphia.
-She earned a Bachelor of Arts degree, graduating magna cum laude, with a concentration in international relations from Brown University.
-She also holds a Master of Arts degree in nonprofit and human services management from Rider University.
+She earned a Bachelor of Arts, graduating magna cum laude, with a concentration in international relations at Brown University.
+She also holds a Master of Arts in nonprofit and human services management from Rider University.